Homeschooling in Indiana

 Families considering homeschooling for the first time may find themselves overwhelmed.
 Our goal is to encourage you along the way and provide you with valuable helps and resources that will help you make the best decision for your family.

 We are blessed in Indiana to have laws that allow us to freely home educate our children.
-The law requires that our children be in school from 7-17 years of age and that they attend school for the number of days that the local school corporation is in session, which is generally around 180 days each year.
-Parents must also keep attendance records.
+The law requires that our home educated children attend school from 7-18 years of age or they graduate.
+Children must attend school for the number of days that the local school corporation is in session, which is generally 180 days each year.
+Parents must also keep attendance records and provide an equivalent education in the English language.
+See the Home School Legal Defense Association website for more information about Indiana law.